sjoerd-verhagen/barcelona-rental-analysis/index.md

 </details>

 <details>
-  <summary>Step 2.4 – What are the average sizes and rents by district? </summary
+  <summary>🏠 Step 2.4 – What are the average sizes and rents by district? </summary

 **Step overview**